rotoslinger/Apple_AR/README.md

   ➜  Network: http://00.00.00.00:9000/

 # copy the Local address to a browser, hit enter, and give camera permission
-# if you want to test on a mobile device, open a mobile browser and type out the Network, don't be lazy and send it to yourself in a message, that is lame and unsecure (like me).
+# if you want to test on a mobile device,

 # this obviously starts you at index.html
 # if you have multiple examples, like three.js, and would like to jump to a specific example, append a relative path after your host domain: